This post may contain affiliate links. Please read our disclosure policy.

 This recipe for a Tofu Banh Mi Sandwich features crusty French bread that’s piled high with tender slices of pan-fried tofu, pickled vegetables and fresh herbs for a hearty meal that’s full of flavors, colors and textures!

-We love a good sandwich and this Vietnamese Tofu Banh Mi Sandwich is a step up from your typical turkey or peanut butter and jelly, but it’s surprisingly easy to make.
+We love a good sandwich and this Vietnamese Vegan Banh Mi Recipe is a step up from your typical turkey or peanut butter and jelly, but it’s surprisingly easy to make.
 This is not a 100% authentic version of the traditional recipe, which is made with liver pate and pork, but it’s one that’s a hit with anyone who tries it!

-I honestly didn’t know what a Banh Mi sandwich was until a couple years ago and I must say that I’m pretty into it.
-Who can resist a toasty baguette, pickled veggies, fresh cilantro & jalapeño, and some deliciously marinated tofu?
+I honestly didn’t know what a Banh Mi sandwich was until a few years ago and I must say that I’m pretty into it.
+Who can resist a crusty baguette, quick-pickled veggies, fresh cilantro & jalapeño, and some deliciously marinated tofu?
 Not me!

 Skip the local sandwich shop and make this vegan Tofu Banh Mi at home.
 You won’t be disappointed!